Science Live! at Wild Basin

 Reading in the Wild

 Reading in the Wild is a science and literacy series of early elementary "read alouds" recorded at Wild Basin in collaboration with Austin ISD and elementary school librarian Amanda Braziel.
 Each selection connects the time-honored instructional strategy of reading aloud with the natural world at Wild Basin.
-Many thanks to publishers HarperCollins, Penguin Random House, Houghton Mifflin Harcourt, and more for permission to make these links available for educators through June 2021.
+Many thanks to publishers HarperCollins, Penguin Random House, Houghton Mifflin Harcourt, and more for permission to make these links available for educators for a time.
 Recommended for PK-3rd grades.
 Available via direct link to unlisted YouTube here:

 The Gruffalo by Julia Donaldson